-- Livestock.
 Some farmers consider their livestock as the most important asset and also vulnerable to risks such as sickness and death.
-It's up to the farmer what are the individual coverages he would purchase to protect the animals from some other perils that are not included in his policy.
+It’s up to the farmer what are individual coverages he would purchase to protect the animals from some other perils that are not included in his policy.

 There are perils though that need extra coverage like coverage against accidental shooting or if the animals were hit by vehicles, loss of livestock due to disasters such as flood and earthquake, and attack by other wild animals that will cause their death.
 Horses, on the other hand, have different coverages that can be purchased depending on how you see their purpose and what you see fit for the situations within your farm.

-- Farm products.
-Animal feeds, seed, fertilizers, and pesticides are part of farm products that are covered by farm insurance.
+Animal feeds, seeds, fertilizers, and pesticides are part of farm products that are covered by farm owners’ insurance.
 However, seeds and grains aren’t covered already once they are planted and growing inside the property.
 It is because it would need a commercial insurance policy once the sales are booming and might surpass the income limit of your policy.

 There are certain needs that you must consider when purchasing special liability coverage.
 There are cases where you will need coverage from food or products that you have sold and caused harm or illness to people.
 Aside from this, owning and operating a farm sometimes need to hire helpers that can be considered as your employees.
 There might be events that you will be held liable for what actions they might cause to other people’s property during working hours.

 There are many risks that aren’t included in your standard policy.
 You might assume these coverages but talking to your agent definitely will help and might encourage you to customize the policy you presently have.
 Choosing the right policy coverage will depend on your needs.